Kashma-Yaz/NaanMudhalvanServiceNowProject/README.md

 ## Naan Mudhalvan Project

-This project was developed as part of the *Naan Mudhalvan Program, demonstrating innovative use of the **ServiceNow ITSM Platform* to build a *Family Expense Management System*.
+This project was developed as part of the *Naan Mudhalvan Program, demonstrating innovative use of the **ServiceNow Platform* to build a *Family Expense Management System*.
 The system automates expense tracking and reporting — showcasing how an enterprise IT platform can be adapted for real-life household management.

 ## Project Demonstration